binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

     # and your chosen wordlist for the directories.jbrofuzz mentioned above.
     # dnsenum can also recurse on all the subdomains with the -r option

-This will provide the same results as a simple `dnsenum <target domain>` and then start the bruteforce which lists the IP addresses with the domains and record types
+This will provide the same results as a simple `dnsenum <target domain>` and then start the bruteforce which lists the IP addresses with the domains and record types.
+In saying that, I've had some trouble with dnsenum in Kali 2016.1 rolling, so I mostly use dnsrecon now.

 {linenos=off}
     binarymist.net.
 3174    IN   A       202.46.170.8